Surveen Chawla’s Pyjama-Themed Baby Shower Was A Fun Affair; Sharad-Keerti, Gazala & Others Attend!

 Surveen Chawla’s Pyjama-Themed Baby Shower

 Surveen's baby shower was a pyjama-themed bash.
-The actress was seen in white night suit, which had pink heart symbols on it.
+The actress was seen in a white night suit, which had pink heart symbols on it.
 These pictures are the proof that Surveen's baby shower was all about fun and laughter.

 Surveen With Her Friends